mahaplatform/imagecachejs/README.md

-By putting all of the image transformations in the url file path rather than a query string, the transformed file can easily be saved to filesystem and served as a static asset from static middleware (express.static), a web server (nginx, apache), a content delivery network (cloudfront, akamai), or a caching web proxy (varnish, squid).
+By putting all of the image transformations in the url file path rather than a query string, the transformed file can easily be saved to filesystem and served as a static asset from static middleware (express.static), a web server (nginx, Apache), a content delivery network (Amazon CloudFront, Akamai), or a caching web proxy (Varnish, Squid).

 ## Transformation Strings
 Image transformations are invoked using a 'query string like' syntax.
 For